mattsplats/Type_Or_Die/README.md

  * Post any details here (at the end, or wherever makes sense)
 * Function to convert a block of text to usable words
  * (Matt) _Shouldn't be too hard, believe I can use a regular expression for this.
 On my to-do list_
+* A "leaderboard" / stats page
+ * Would satisfy the table data requirement
+ * Could have a list of past games & outcomes, and a separate leaderboard page for the top scores/scorers

 ### Things we will probably want: